Lost Traffic Ticket in LouisianaPage OverviewSUMMARY: How to Find Lost Louisiana Traffic Ticket Information

 - Pay the fine.

-- Possibly have the violation appear on your PDPS record.
+- Possibly have the traffic violation appear on your PDPS record.

 - Risk license suspension or revocation depending on the violation.